rishab-14/My_Projects/Bad_UI_Login_Interface/README.md

 ## The location

 Please downlaod the "Bad_UI_Login_Interface folder".
-Run the application "Bad_UI", the login window pops up
+Run the application "Bad_UI.exe" present in the location "..\Bad_UI_Login_Interface\Bad_UI.exe" , the login window pops up

 ## How to use it